Gurkefar/Mp3Player/README.md

-This is a multithrea application run jar in out/artifacts w16.0.2
+This is a multithreading mp3 application run jar file in out/artifacts openjdk-16.0.2